-Life for women in most city states of ancient Greece, particularly Athens, was so difficult that it would be nearly unendurable for us to live like that today – but ancient Greek priestesses had powers that elevated them to a relatively high status in society.
+Life for women in most city-states of ancient Greece, particularly Athens, was so difficult that it would be nearly unendurable for us to live like that today, but ancient Greek priestesses had powers that elevated them to a relatively high status in society.

-In the majority of ancient Greek city states — with the notable exception of Sparta — the way women were treated was, at the very, very least, that of a second-class citizen.
+In the majority of ancient Greek city-states—with the notable exception of Sparta—the way women were treated was, at the very, very least, that of a second-class citizen.

 However, one area of society allowed females to hold positions of esteem and allowed them a degree of personal freedom.

 This stood in marked contrast to the many strictures under which women lived their lives in those times.
 Rarely allowed to leave the home, women had little or no choice in whom they married and they could own no property whatsoever.
-They typically were married off in their teenage years.
+They were typically married off in their teenage years.

-Priestesses essential for the serving of the Greek Goddesses in rituals
+Priestesses essential for the serving of the Greek goddesses in rituals

-Usually depicted with their heads down — showing their modesty in not daring to even gaze at any male that might be near them — in contrast to the straightforward gazes of male figures, women in ancient Greece were the very picture of subservience.
+Usually depicted with their heads down—showing their modesty in not daring to even gaze at any male that might be near them—in contrast to the straightforward gazes of male figures, women in ancient Greece were the very picture of subservience.

 Both women and men functioned as priests, and both even received pay for their services.
 While there were local variations depending on the cult in question, the Hiereiai had many similarities across the Greek world at that time.

 Women who participated in the official worship of goddesses were respected figures, who served as role models and were often given property in direct contravention of Greek law.
 Incredibly, some of them even became celebrities and had statues erected in their memory.